Jerome-openclassroom/Lyra_DO_Green_Mesurim/README.md

 🔗 [Chlorophyll_shines_red_UV.jpg](TLC_analysis_protocol/Chlorophyll_shines_red_UV.JPG)
 *Characteristic deep red fluorescence of chlorophyll under UV illumination.
 This emission confirms the presence of intact chlorophyll molecules and their excitation efficiency.*

+💡 The elution solvent used for pigment separation consisted of 6 parts petroleum ether, 4 parts acetone, and 1 part cyclohexane.
+This mixture provided optimal migration and resolution of major chlorophyll and carotenoid bands.

+💡 The developed TLC plates were scanned using a flatbed scanner.
+ImageJ was then used to generate a chromatogram by plotting signal intensity along the migration axis.
+The relative concentration of each pigment was estimated from the area under the curve (AUC), which follows a linear relationship with pigment quantity.

 ---

 ### 🔎 Spectroscopy and optical verification